Turbopug/movies/README.md

 ## Overview
 The Movie Trailer Website is part of the [Udacity](http://udacity.com) Nanodegree Full Stack Web Developer program.
-It is website that allows users to see your favorite movies and watch the trailers.
+It is a website that allows users to see your favorite movies and watch the trailers.

 ## Table of contents